Safe (Westlife song)

 "Safe" is a song by Irish pop group Westlife from their tenth studio album Gravity (2010) and this pop rock ballad was released on 14 November 2010 as the album's lead and only single in the United Kingdom.
 It was written by John Shanks and James Grundler, and the single version was produced by Shanks, Richard "Biff" Stannard, and Ash Howes.
 This song is the group's last physical single under the tutelage of Simon Cowell, having left Syco and Cowell in March 2011.
 "Safe" debuted at number four in Ireland.
-It charted at number ten in the UK, becoming their twenty-forth and last top ten single, meaning that they had one top ten hit in three different decades.
-The song was featured in the 2011 movie Dolphin Tale starring Ashley Judd and Morgan Freeman.
+It charted at number ten in the UK, becoming their twenty-fourth and last top ten single, meaning that they had one top ten hit in three different decades.
+The song was featured in the 2011 movie Dolphin Tale starring Harry Connick Jr., Ashley Judd, Kris Kristofferson and Morgan Freeman.

 Background

 The decision to release 'Safe' as the first and only single from the group's new album came from executive producer Simon Cowell.
 The track was written by album producer John Shanks and James Grundler, frontman of American rock group Golden State.

 The single was first performed live on BBC Radio 2 Weekend Wogan Show.

 It was composed in the traditional verse–chorus form in D major, with Filan and Feehily's vocal ranging from the chords of D4 to A5.